nicholasrodriguez/tf-lab-esx/README.md

 The `terraform destroy` command terminates resources managed by your Terraform project.
 This command is the inverse of `terraform apply` in that it terminates all the resources specified in your Terraform state.
 It does not destroy resources running elsewhere that are not managed by the current Terraform project.

-# TFC Store Remote State
+# Terraform Cloud - Store Remote State

 Terraform Cloud allows teams to easily version, audit, and collaborate on infrastructure changes.
 It also securely stores variables, including API tokens and access keys, and provides a safe, stable environment for long-running Terraform processes.